 Their audience

-Their subscribers see the same post on their profile and tip it
+Their audience sees the same free post in their feed and can tip it

 The result: your subscribers meet their subscribers, and vice versa.
 Some of their audience will subscribe to you off the back of a collaboration they enjoyed.
 Some of yours will subscribe to them.
 Both subscriber bases grow from a single piece of shared content.